-- 3.2.1.
-The Director, or their designate, will report to the Commissioner of Growth & Development Services for the purposes of this CIP.
-The Director has delegated authority to confirm eligibility in accordance with Section 2.2. - 3.2.2.
-In the event of a disagreement between a property owner and the Director about eligibility of a property, the Commissioner of Growth & Development Services, or their designate, will make the determination about its eligibility and may seek Council's direction. - 3.2.3.
-The Director has delegated authority to approve all necessary agreements on behalf of the City to facilitate this CIP. - 3.2.4.
-Where the Director has provided written notice of eligibility of a property to the Chief Financial Officer, the Chief Financial Officer, or their designate, has delegated authority to implement the financial components of this CIP.
+3.2.1.
+The Director, or their designate, will report to the Commissioner for the purposes of this CIP.
+The Director has delegated authority to confirm eligibility in accordance with Section 2.2.

+- 3.2.2.
+In the event of a disagreement between a property owner and the Director about eligibility of a property, the Commissioner will make the determination about its eligibility and may seek Council's direction.
+Where a property owner disagrees with the Commissioner's eligibility determination, which will be provided to the property owner in writing, the property owner is permitted to appeal the eligibility determination to Council for a final decision on eligibility, so long as the property owner gives written notice of its desire to appeal the Commissioner's eligibility determination to the Commissioner within 15 days after receipt of the Commissioner's eligibility determination. - 3.2.3.
+The Director has delegated authority to approve all necessary agreements on behalf of the City to facilitate this CIP and authority to determine the applicable average market rent and income threshold for low and moderate income households. - 3.2.4.
+Where the Director has provided written notice of eligibility of a property to the Chief Financial Officer, the Chief Financial Officer, or their designate, has delegated authority to implement the financial components of this CIP. - 3.2.5.
+Despite the definition of rental apartment building and rental unit in Section 3.6., where a property is developed with a multi-unit residential building containing 7 or more dwelling units that is owned through an alternative ownership model such as co-operative housing intended to provide an affordable ownership model, the property owner may submit a request to Council through the Commissioner requesting that their property is determined to be eligible for one or more elements of this CIP.
+Where a resolution of Council is adopted in this regard that would have the effect of confirming eligibility and providing some or all of the grants provided through this CIP to such property, no formal amendment to this CIP is required.
+Council may identify specific conditions, modifications or restrictions in such resolution.